Category - Plant Nutrition

 However, this is not the case.

-What is the relation between fertilizer application and crop yield?
+Relation between fertilizer application and crop yields

 The relation between fertilizer application and potential yield is schematically described in the following curve: